ftrackhq/ftrack-python/doc/configuring_plugins.rst

 .. currentmodule:: ftrack_api

-Plugins are used by the API to extend it with new functionality, such as :term:`locations` or :term:`actions`.
+Plugins are used by the API to extend it with new functionality, such as :term:`locations <location>` or :term:`actions <action>`.

-When the :ref:`session` is created, you have the option to specify a list of paths to search for plugins, either as the :py:param:`plugin_paths` or :envvar:`FTRACK_EVENT_PLUGIN_PATH`.
+When the :class:`session.Session` is created, you have the option to specify a list of paths to search for plugins, either as the `plugin_paths` argument or :envvar:`FTRACK_EVENT_PLUGIN_PATH`.

-The directories will be searched for :term:`plugins <plugin>`, python files which expose a :py:function:`register` function.
+The directories will be searched for :term:`plugins <plugin>`, python files which expose a `register` function.
 These functions will be evaluated and can be used extend the API with new functionality, such as locations or actions.

 Configuring plugins via registry
 ================================